-On 25 August 2022, an On-Market Buyback was announced with the intention to offer up to 10% of the Trust units on issue to be purchased at or near the prevailing Adjusted NTA price.
+On 7 September 2023, an extension of current On-Market Buyback was announced with the intention to offer up to 10% of the Trust units on issue to be purchased at or near the prevailing Adjusted NTA price.
 The On-Market Buyback commenced on or after 9 September 2022.